makandra/cloud_test/README.md

     $ gem install cloudtest
 ##Configuration
-You can choose between
+You can configure cloud_test in the

-a) a cloudtest.config.yml file in the config directory

-b) ENV variables
+    config/cloud_test.yml file

-In either case they need to include a 'key' and a 'user' value (login for the chosen provider).
+The minimal config includes a 'key' and a 'user' value (login for the chosen provider), as well as 'provider' value.
  Additional key/value pairs are possible, for example to configure the browser.

 - [Browserstack Configurator](https://www.browserstack.com/automate/capabilities)